Its-Alex/go-rfxcom-command/README.md

 #### For nas

-You can build project for nas
+You can build project for `arm64`:

 ```
 $ make build-arm64